LomaxOs001/LomaxOs001/README.md

-- 👋 Hi, I'm Lomax Osomba, a great kid of his mum; I love programming.
-I have a highly productive work ethic and remember that there is no outstanding achievement without hard work.
-I'm self-motivated and very enthusiastic in any domain I find interesting.
+- 👋 My name is Lomax Osomba, and I am a highly motivated and enthusiastic individual with a strong work ethic.
+I have a passion for programming and am committed to achieving excellence through hard work.
+I am self-motivated and thrive in environments where I can pursue my interests and make meaningful contributions..
      #I believe while life is still true, learning never ends.
 - 👀 I’m interested in object-oriented programming, full stack development, database design and development, and data analytics.
 - 🌱 I’m completing a bachelor of science (Honours) course in computing with software development at MTU Kerry.